 PETITIONS TO BE FILED IN COURT.
 If you and AFC (or AFG, if after the AFC merger) cannot agree on the "fair cash value" of the dissenting shares, you must, within three months after service of your demand for "fair cash value," file a complaint in the Court of Common Pleas of Hamilton County, Ohio, for a determination of the "fair cash value" of the dissenting shares.
 The court, if it determines that you are entitled to be paid the "fair cash value" of the dissenting shares, may determine the value of those shares.
 The court will determine the "fair cash value" per share.
 The costs of the proceeding, including reasonable compensation to the appraisers, will be assessed as the court considers equitable.
-"Fair cash value" is the amount that a willing seller, under no compulsion to sell, would be willing to accept, and that a willing buyer, under no compulsion to purchase, would be willing to pay.
-In no event will the "fair cash value" be in excess of , the amount specified in the dissenting shareholder's demand.
-Fair cash value is determined as of , the day before the special meeting.
-The amount of the "fair cash value" excludes any appreciation or depreciation in market value of your shares resulting from the reorganization.
+"Fair cash value" is the amount that a willing seller, under no compulsion to purchase, would be willing to pay.
+In no event will the "fair cash value" be in excess of the amount specified in the dissenting shareholder's demand.
+Fair cash value is determined as of November 19, 2003, the day before the special meeting.
+The amount of the "fair cash value" excludes any appreciation.
 The "fair cash value" of your shares may be higher, the same, or lower than the market value of the Series J Preferred Stock on the date of the reorganization.